 Statutes of limitations have a purpose.
 They let a defendant know how long they could possibly be sued for injuries or property damage, yet they also serve a purpose for plaintiffs.
 The statute of limitations also forces plaintiffs to act quickly to ensure that all the evidence remains available and that all persons involved can still provide accurate accounts of the accident.

 The time that plaintiffs have to file a lawsuit starts ticking when the accident occurs or when the plaintiff reasonably knew that injuries were sustained from the accident.
 The latter provision is in place as some injuries don’t manifest until weeks or months after the mishap occurred.
 Plaintiffs that try to file lawsuits after the statute of limitations expired run the risk of having their lawsuits thrown out unless they meet certain conditions.
-Having a DWI conviction from the person who caused the accident might affect the outcome of your suit.
+Having a DWI Attorneys in KC Mo from the person who caused the accident might affect the outcome of your suit.